 The third Five Year Review was completed December 30, 2010.
 A protectiveness determination of the remedy at the Resin Disposal Site was not made at the time as further information needed to be obtained.
 Further information will be obtained by taking the following actions:

 An updated well survey and documentation of the location of the public waterline should be performed.
 If residential wells are in use, EPA recommends collecting samples to ensure their protectiveness.
 The survey identified one residential well near the Site.
 During the process of obtaining access, it was determined that the original residents were deceased.
-The new owner was contacted and sampling is planned for that well in 2013.
+The new owner was contacted and sampling is planned for that well in 2014.

 A preliminary soil gas investigation should be performed to determine if vapors exist between residents located over the former mine area and the potentially contaminated mine voids in the Pittsburgh Coal Formation.
 This investigation will determine the necessity for a vapor intrusion survey of residences located over the mine.
 Initial attempts to collect soil gas samples were unsuccessful due to the presence of low permeability soils in the unconsolidated unit above bedrock.
 Consequently, the extent of the low permeability soils is the process of being mapped.
 Further soil gas samples in different locations may also be collected.

 Sampling of the Jefferson Hills sewer line at key locations (on-site, upgradient, downgradient, and at on-site sewer intersections) to establish a baseline for the current water quality of the sewer system near the oil/water separator discharge was conducted in 2012 and 2013.
 Results indicated contaminant seeps into a sewer manhole along the Site landfill.
 This manhole will be replaced in 2014.

 The next five Year Review is planned for 2015.